VitorBlog/BlogChatFix/README.md

 * Want to fix bugs, improve code, or add features?
 Fork this repo, make your changes, and open a Pull Request.
 * Any feedback or suggestions are super appreciated!

+## License & Usage ⚖️

+This mod is licensed under **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.

+You are free to:

+* Use, modify, and redistribute this mod, including in **modpacks** and **YouTube videos**.

+You may **not**:

+* Sell this mod or any derivative works for profit.

+Please give credit where possible and respect the non-commercial restriction.